Generic selectors

 Teaching effectively involves not only just imparting knowledge but also establishing continuity and relating stories.
 This usually suffers from an over dependency on PPT slides.[4]
 Reading the slides obscures the meaning.
 Continuously reading slides dulls the lesson and might lead students to give up interest.
 The employing of dais, eye contact, speech modulation, and topic pacing all contribute to the lecture’s catching quality and help pique students’ interest.[5]
 An effective lecture also involves making jokes, quoting anecdotes, asking questions, and rewarding pupil efforts.
 All these have been getting affected with PPT use.[6]

 A condensed PPT, in our experience, will provide the instructor more time to thoroughly clarify, reiterate, and summarize the material.
 Thus, 45 divided by two equals 23.
-That supposed to be ideal for a classroom.
+That is supposed to be ideal for a classroom.
 A more compact PPT facilitates for both traditional and contemporary instruction.[7]

 There should be more lead words and fewer sentences.
 When a slide is overflowing with text, pupils become disinterested when they read and get disengaged in the subject or themes as well.
 Lessons will be more effective if lead words are explained, together with their meaning and context, instead of adding lengthy definitional sentences or paragraphs to PPT slides.
 Teachers do not feel satisfied with their work when they do not write or add anything.
 They also wish to use a board and chalk to discuss their topic and its meaning.
 These days, numerous classrooms have interactive whiteboards where instructors use them to convey an assortment of topics that they do not cover in their PPTs.
 According to a study by Gouzi, et al., at the Medical College of France, undergraduate students can learn test ordering and interpretation skills using interactive boards in their studies.
 Through the appropriate use of educational technology (such as PPT) and tried-and-true methods (such as interactive whiteboards), students were able to concentrate on the learning objectives.[8]
 More use of these boards can also help to break the monotony of internet searches and play of videos which are interesting in the current time.